Fort Lauderdale Personal Injury Lawyers Logo

 Workplace Accidents

 Employees in certain industries work under dangerous conditions, but even people in seemingly safer professions can be killed because of the negligence of a business owner or other third party.
-In such cases, Englander Peebles can investigate to determine which person or people bear the liability and file the wrongful death suit naming all negligent parties.
+In such wrongful death cases, Englander Peebles can investigate to determine which person or people bear the liability and file the wrongful death lawsuit naming all negligent parties.

 How Can A Fort Lauderdale Wrongful Death Lawyer Help Me?

 If your loved one was killed by the negligence of another party, it’s in your best interest to retain a wrongful death attorney as soon as possible.
-Englander Peebles helps families in Fort Lauderdale, Plantation, and the surrounding areas in South Florida.
+Englander Peebles helps families in Fort Lauderdale, Plantation, and the surrounding areas in South Florida in wrongful death settlements.